Sky Ireland

 June 2012 Sky Ireland launched a new Electronic Programme Guide (EPG) for Sky+ HD boxes, featuring a modernized look and improved functionality.

-This contents of the box above is based on material from the Wikipedia article Sky Ireland, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Sky Ireland & Sky Cinema, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also